henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 YANG Notification:

-: Defined in {{RFC6241}}, a Notification is a server-initated message indicating that a certain event has been recognized by the server.
+: Defined in {{RFC6241}}, a Notification is a server-initiated message indicating that a certain event has been recognized by the server.

 : While this definition is found in {{RFC6241}}, which is based on YANG 1.0